 Yet it’s Roth’s depiction of Indigenous peoples as ‘cannibalistic savages’ that undermines any commentary on modern day activism.
 The concept was out of date when Ruggero Deodato made Cannibal Holocaust.
 It’s most definitely a dated concept now.
 A movie where well-intentioned middle-class college students turn out to be the villains might have been subversive.
 Instead Roth gives us a movie that pokes fun at the earnestness of his college activists before subjecting them to abject brutality.
 Though Roth half-heartedly demonizes corporations, he fully casts the Indigenous peoples here as cartoonish villains.

-Production Values and Acting
+Green Inferno Upgrades the Production Values and Acting

 Where The Green Inferno really departs from its exploitation roots is its production values and acting.
 In spite of its almost non-stop violence, this may be Eli Roth’s prettiest looking movie.
 Cinematographer Antonio Quercia frames some lush wide shots of the Amazon.
 All the camera shots are crisp and sharp distinguishing The Green Inferno from its grainy counterparts.